bufbuild-ru/docs/docs/bsr/remote-plugins/overview/index.md

 ## Using remote plugins

 Using a plugin is as simple as referencing it in your `buf.gen.yaml` config file.
-Copy the YAML reference provided by the BSR and add it into the `plugins` key of your `buf.gen.yaml` file—for example:
+Copy the YAML reference provided by the BSR and add it into the `plugins` key of your `buf.gen.yaml` file — for example:

 ::: info buf.gen.yaml